TheOdinProject/curriculum/nodeJS/express/routing.md

 #### Query parameters

-Query parameters are a unique and optional part of a URL that appear at the end, starting with a `?`.
+Query parameters are a unique and optional part of a URL that appear at the end.
+A `?` denotes the start of the query parameters, with each query being a key-value pair with the format `key=value`, and each query separated by an `&`.
 They are special as they are not actually considered part of the path itself, but are essentially more like arguments we can pass in to a given path.
 For example, `/odin/messages?sort=date&direction=ascending` will still match the route with the `/:username/messages` path, but we can access the `sort=date` and `direction=ascending` key-value pairs inside the middleware chain.

 Express automatically parses any query parameters in a request and will populate the `req.query` object with any key-value pairs it finds.
 If any keys are repeated, Express will put all values for that key into an array.